Unfortunately we are currently unable to ship to Europe and Ireland. We will update you as soon as possible. Many thanks for your patience.

 Not many of our clients will be wanting to go back to their natural colour.
 So here are some options in order of commitment.
 We are also happy to provide our clients with a personalised colour pack with gloves to use at home if they feel the need.
 Email: firstname.lastname@example.org

-We will be posting some helpful tutorials soon on our YouTube - Michael Van Clarke Channel
+We've also posted some helpful tutorials on our YouTube - Michael Van Clarke Channel

 1. Colour shampooGentle colour enhancement.
 This will just sit on the surface of the hair and last you until your next shampoo.